gboeing/ppd430/syllabus/readme.md

 Each week, students will be expected to:

   - Complete and be prepared to discuss all assigned readings
-  - Complete and submit any assigned individual reflections
+  - Complete and submit any learning assessments
   - Attend the lecture
-  - Complete and submit any assignments

 The course has no specific prerequisites.
 Coding itself will be taught from the ground-up.
 However, this course requires patience and practice: learning to code will take lots of trial-and-error, self-direction, repetition, and experimentation on your part.
 You will get out of it what you are willing to put into it.
 Please note that this syllabus is a living document and may be updated by the instructor during the semester as needed.